Parkview Health Logo

 Here are a few things everyone should know about the flu vaccine:

 • It’s the best way to prevent the flu.
 Hand washing is crucial, and staying away from sick people helps, but we can’t wash our hands every second, and we can’t always know who is sick.
 It’s true that the vaccine isn’t 100% effective (the effectiveness varies by year), but it’s your best option if you don’t want to get sick.
 The flu shot helps prevent doctor visits, hospitalization, flu complications and death.
-Even if you do get sick from flu, influenza vaccination has been shown in several studies to reduce the severity of the illness in people who get vaccinated but still get sick.
+Even if you do get sick from the flu, vaccination has been shown in several studies to reduce the severity of the illness in people who get vaccinated but still get sick.

 • You should get it early.
 The flu season runs from roughly September to March.
 The sooner you get it, the sooner you are protected.
 It’s best to get vaccinated before the end of October.